 In order to receive financial aid MIT students need to meet the Institute’s academic standards.
 Student Financial Services provides detailed information on the satisfactory academic progress rules for students receiving federal student financial assistance.

 Entrance loan counseling is required for all first-time borrowers of the following loans: MIT Technology Loans, Federal Direct Stafford Loans, Federal Perkins Loans, Federal PLUS Loans for Graduate and Professional Students and some borrowers of Federal PLUS Loans for parents.

 Students who borrowed from any of these programs are also required to have an exit loan prior to graduating or leaving MIT.

-Student Financial Services (SFS) provides entrance and exit loan counseling.
+Student Financial Services provides entrance and exit loan counseling.

-Under certain circumstances, students who borrowed student loans and are unable to meet their repayment obligations may be eligible for a deferment or forbearance, allowing them more time to repay the loan and/or lower monthly payments.
+Under certain circumstances, students who take out student loans and are unable to meet their repayment obligations, may be eligible for a deferment or forbearance.
+This will give you more time to repay the loan and/or lower monthly payments.
 Borrowers should consult their loan servicer.
-Student Financial Services (SFS) provides further information on loan repayment.
+Student Financial Services provides further information on loan repayment.
 View sample student loan repayments here.

-Enrolled MIT students who are receiving federal student financial assistance, including a Federal Pell Grant, that exceeds their billed charges for tuition, fees, room and board are eligible to receive an early release of the expected excess funds, i.e. on the seventh day of the academic term.
-Eligible students are contacted directly by their Counselor for Customer Service.
+Enrolled MIT students who receive federal student financial assistance that exceeds their billed charges for tuition, fees, room and board, are eligible to receive an early release of the expected excess funds.
+You should receive these funds on the seventh day of the academic term.
+Eligible students will bee contacted directly by their Customer Service Counselor.